 This bereavement forum is where you can get free online grief support, ask your questions about grief and join in discussions.
 I will try and answer as many questions as I can but hope that you will join in the discussions and help each other too.
 You can also find a lot of answers to common questions about bereavement here.

 My 45 years of working in nursing, from midwifery to health visiting to running a nursing home has enabled me to help many people cope with grief.
 But I am not a doctor or a psychologist.
 So if you are very depressed, please do consult with your own medical practitioner.

 If you have a short comment which you feel might be more appropriate on our Facebook page, you can join in and post comments there too.
-The join button is just to your right on this page.
+The join button is just to your left on this page.

 We only ask that you treat each other with respect.
 This grief forum is intended to help those coping with the loss of a loved one, a separation or divorce, the death of a pet, the grief from a job loss, miscarriage or any other of life's misfortunes.